Killiney site for up to 150 apartments expected to fetch €9m

 Whoever buys the development site – currently occupied by three detached houses – will be entitled to lodge a planning application directly with An Bord Pleanála rather than Dún Laoghaire-Rathdown County Council to speed up the procedure.
 Property sources expect at least half a dozen bidders, including quoted house-builders Glenveagh Properties and Cairn Homes.

-The site has around 190m of frontage on to Church Road, the Glenageary Roundabout and Churchview Road.
+The site has around 190m of frontage on to Church Road, the Killiney Roundabout and Churchview Road.
 Church Road is designated as a Quality Bus Corridor and, according to the Dún Laoghaire-Rathdown Development Plan, sites readily accessible to public transport corridors are allowed to accommodate densities of more than 50 dwellings per hectare.